austinhuang0131/joinmatrix/guide/popular-rooms.md

 Below are some active rooms with minimal bridging that you may be interested in.

+If you don't know where to get started, try the Offtopic Space [`#offtopic-space:matrix.org`](https://matrix.to/#/#offtopic-space:matrix.org), which is a collection of off-topic rooms of various communities.

 You can search for other rooms on [MatrixRooms.info](https://matrixrooms.info), but please note that the results are unfiltered, and you should exercise caution in selecting rooms.

 <div class="flash">